 Course Code : MEOE10

 Course Title : RENEWABLE ENERGY

 Number of Credits : 3

-Prerequisites : -NIL-
+Prerequisites :

+-NIL-

-(Course code) -INIL-
+(Course code)

 Course Type : OPEN ELECTIVE

 - 1. To enable the students to understand the principle of working and the components of different non-conventional sources of energy and their utilization. - 2.
-To get an exposure on the power plants working with non conventional energy
+To get an exposure to the wind energy, Biomass, geothermal energy, tidal energy, fuell cells and energy conversion technologies.